 - Allow manufacturers to deliver new services to customers along with physical product leveraging the digital data now available on the product

-References Global Horizons Final Report: United States Air Force Global Science and Technology Vision – AF/ST TR 13-01, United States Air Force, 2013.
+References Global Horizons Final Report: the United States Air Force Global Science and Technology Vision – AF/ST TR 13-01, United States Air Force, 2013.

 - Automation Driving Digital Transformation - July 9, 2019